Fairly Allocating Many Goods with Few Queries

 Like Lemma~\ref{lem:threeidenticalalgo}, Lemma~\ref{lem:manycontiguous} guarantees the existence of an EF1 allocation with the extra property that if some agent envies another agent, then the envy can be eliminated by removing one of the goods at the end of the latter agent's block.

-We now leverage Lemma~\ref{lem:manycontiguous} to show that for agents with identical monotonic valuations, it is possible to compute an EF1 allocation that is moreover contiguous using a number of queries that depends only logarithmically on the number of goods.
+We now leverage Lemma~\ref{lem:manycontiguous} to show that for agents with identical monotonic utilities, it is possible to compute an EF1 allocation that is moreover contiguous using a number of queries that depends only logarithmically on the number of goods.
 For this result we assume that the value of an agent for any subset of goods is an integer that is at most some value $K$.
 This is a realistic assumption for practical purposes; for instance, Spliddit lets users specify their value for each good as an integer between 0 and 1000.

 \begin{theorem} Assume that the goods lie on a line.
-For any number of agents with identical monotonic valuations such that the value of an agent for any subset of goods is an integer at most $K$, there exists a deterministic algorithm that computes a contiguous EF1 allocation using $O(n\log m(n\log m+\log K))$ queries in the worst case. \end{theorem}
+For any number of agents with identical monotonic utilities such that the utility of an agent for any subset of goods is an integer at most $K$, there exists a deterministic algorithm that computes a contiguous EF1 allocation using $O(n\log m(n\log m+\log K))$ queries in the worst case. \end{theorem}